 Discounting Best Practices and Biggest Blunders

-The availability of a coupon can be blamed for a splurge.
+A big coupon is the source for a shopping splurge.
 Can you relate?

-But as a merchant—or bookseller in your case—you are on the other side of this relationship.
+But as a bookseller, you are on the other side of this relationship.
 How you set discounts can condition your buyers and have a major impact on your bottom line and your overall brand.
 In advance of the holidays, I want to take a closer look at some discounting best practices (and common mistakes) that can help you decide the discounting relationship you want to establish with your readers.

 Discounting Basics